What Are Keywords & How They Work in PPC

 - Core keyword: This is like the main keyword (e.g., “plumbing” or “running shoes”).

-- Keyword qualifier/modifier: Searchers will often add qualifiers or modifiers (e.g. “cheap,” “near me,” or “marathon”).
+- Keyword qualifier/modifier: Searchers will often add qualifiers or modifiers (e.g., “cheap,” “near me,” or “marathon”).

 The reason why it’s important to understand the difference between core keywords and qualifiers/modifiers is that if you only have one core keyword in your account you’ll end up paying a lot per click and have a very narrow reach.

-If you’re a plumbing company, and you have following keywords, you’re essentially just bidding for one core keyword:
+If you’re a plumbing company, and you have the following keywords, you’re essentially just bidding for one core keyword:

-- Plumbing services
+- Plumbing services.

-- Plumbing contractor
+- Plumbing contractor.

-- Plumbing company
+- Plumbing company.

-- Nearest plumbing company
+- Nearest plumbing company.

 For the beginner in PPC, these all appear to be four different keywords.
-However, if you look closely then they’re all the same keyword (plumbing).
+However, if you look closely, then they’re all the same keyword (plumbing).

 Instead, you need to remember to continue to find new core keywords across the entire spectrum:

-- Leaky pipes
+- Leaky pipes.

-- Gutter repair
+- Gutter repair.

-- Broken water pipes
+- Broken water pipes.

-- Water heater repair
+- Water heater repair.

-- Waste disposal installation
+- Waste disposal installation.

-You should still have all of the keywords that I listed to being with, it’s just important you don’t get stuck with the same keyword.
+You should still have all of the keywords that I listed, to begin with; it’s just important you don’t get stuck with the same keyword.

 Keywords Aren’t Exact

-One of the biggest “aha” moments you’ll have as a beginner in PPC is when you find out that when it comes to keywords, what you see is never what you get.
+One of the biggest “aha” moments you’ll have as a beginner in PPC is finding out that when it comes to keywords, what you see is never what you get.

-As I’ll highlight in the match type section below, just because you use the keyword “Nike trail running shoes,” it doesn’t mean your ads will only appear when someone search for “Nike trail running shoes.”
+As I’ll highlight in the match type section below, just because you use the keyword “Nike trail running shoes,” it doesn’t mean your ads will only appear when someone searches for “Nike trail running shoes.”

-The reason is rather ingenious, and insane, on Google’s behalf.
-Because not even experts would be able to cover all searches with keywords if every single keyword should exactly matching a search.
+The reason is rather ingenious and insane on Google’s behalf because not even experts would be able to cover all searches with keywords if every single keyword should exactly matching a search.

 Keyword Match Types